 The compression must not be enough to cut off the

+artery circulation.
 This happens more easily if your arteries are blocked.

 Horsechestnut seed is a herbal remedy for heavy legs from varicose veins, cramps in calves at night and swollen itchy legs.